"TaeJung Lee is a very talented and excellent conductor with exceeding individual skills and outstanding musicality!"

 - Bertrand de Billy

-Highly successful both in the operatic and symphonic field, TaeJung Lee is quickly gaining the reputation as an inspiring and profound musician and has led various orchestras and ensembles – ORF Radio Symphony Orchestra Vienna (RSO Wien), Slovenian Philharmonic Orchestra, Jalisco Philharmonic Orchestra, Seoul Philharmonic Orchestra, Porto National Symphony Orchestra, Slovenian National Theatre Maribor, Duvrobnik Symphony Orchestra, Banatul State Philharmonic Orchestra Timisoara, Philharmonia Corea, Busan Philharmonic Orchestra, Beethoven Sinfonie Orchestra Wien, Vienna Chamber Orchestra, Sinfonietta Baden, Sendai Philharmonic Orchestra, Suwon Philharmonic Orchestra, OENM (Österreichsches Ensemble für Neue Musik), Prime Philharmonic Orchestra, Detmold Musikhochschule Orchester, Joy Symphony Orchestra and Korea National Music University Orchestra.
+Highly successful both in the operatic and symphonic field, TaeJung Lee is quickly gaining the reputation as an inspiring and profound musician.
+He has led various orchestras and ensembles – ORF Radio Symphony Orchestra Vienna (RSO Wien), Slovenian Philharmonic Orchestra, Jalisco Philharmonic Orchestra, Seoul Philharmonic Orchestra, Porto National Symphony Orchestra, Slovenian National Theatre Maribor, Duvrobnik Symphony Orchestra, Banatul State Philharmonic Orchestra Timisoara, Philharmonia Corea, Busan Philharmonic Orchestra, Beethoven Sinfonie Orchestra Wien, Vienna Chamber Orchestra, Sinfonietta Baden, Sendai Philharmonic Orchestra, Suwon Philharmonic Orchestra, OENM (Österreichsches Ensemble für Neue Musik), Prime Philharmonic Orchestra, Detmold Musikhochschule Orchester, Joy Symphony Orchestra and Korea National Music University Orchestra.

-His opera achievements include the performances of "L'elisir D'amore" by Donizetti, "Die Fledermaus" by J. Strauss II, "Die Entführung aus dem Serail" by Mozart, "the Telephone or L'amour a trois" by Menotti and "L'anima del Filosofo ossia Orfeo ed Euridice" by J. Haydn and “La Boheme” by G. Puccini.
+His opera achievements include the performances of "L'elisir D'amore" by Donizetti, "Die Fledermaus" by J. Strauss II, "Die Entführung aus dem Serail" by Mozart, "the Telephone or L'amour a trois" by Menotti, "L'anima del Filosofo ossia Orfeo ed Euridice" by J. Haydn and “La Boheme” by G. Puccini.
 Especially, he conducted the new opera by Herbert von Lauermann, "Die Höhle von Salamanca (the second edition)" with the orchestra musicians from the Vienna Philharmonic orchestra and the Tonkünstler-orchestra Niederösterreich at the Gläserner Saal of Vienna Musikverein.
 Between 2008 and 2009, he worked as a conductor and an opera coach at the Steyr Music Festival in Austria and, conducted "Madama Butterfly" by G. Puccini and "Carmen" by G. Bizet to great critical acclaim.
 He worked as the assistant conductor to Bertrand de Billy and Studienleiter for Paul Hindemith ́s "Mathis der Maler" and Verdi’s “Macbeth” at the Theater an der Wien with the Vienna Symphony Orchestra.
 In 2015, he assisted Constantin Trinks for "Walküre" concertante performance with the Seoul Philharmonic Orchestra in Korea.